SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-05-android-4-new-features-for-application-developmentpacktpub-book-review.markdown

 #### Cons:

 - Each section is isolated and does not mesh (not exactly a bid thing) but there is no re-use between sections
-- Not much detail on the feature itself however does detail its implementation very well.&nbsp; Likely to need additional reading to understand the feature
+- Not much detail on the feature itself however does detail its implementation very well.
+Likely to need additional reading to understand the feature

 * * *